 Your opinions and expertise may skew the jury’s collective judgment.
 How?
 A jury often has to reach a unanimous decision – every view counts.
 Everyone has to agree on one single verdict.
 If you were the outlier, you would have to convince the rest to join your side or find a way to agree with them.

-Likewise, if you have expert knowledge on the subject matter, the lawyers tend to eliminate you to lower the risk of using your expertise to influence the jury.
-For example, if one key piece of evidence was a breathalyzer test, and you were a chemist who may know a lot about measuring alcohol volume, the lawyer would likely want you off the case.
+For example, if one key piece of evidence was a breathalyzer test in a drunk driving accident case, and you were a chemist who may know a lot about measuring alcohol volume, depending on the facts, one of the two lawyers would likely want you off the case.

-Another example: if the case was a medical malpractice and you were a doctor who had been successfully sued five times, then the plaintiff’s lawyer would want to prevent you from leading the jury to unfairly favor the doctor in the case by convincing the judge to strike you.
+Another example: if the case involved medical malpractice and you were a doctor who had been successfully sued five times, then the plaintiff’s lawyer would want to prevent you from leading the jury to unfairly favor the doctor in the case by convincing the judge to strike you off the case.

 Remember that even if a lawyer favors you, the other lawyer can still remove you.
 It would help if both lawyers and the judge approved you.